 Volunteer Impact at Reiman Gardens

 All of you are an important and imperative piece of everything we do at Reiman Gardens.
 We are so thankful for you and grateful for your ongoing support during this difficult time.
 Despite all the challenges and setbacks, you accomplished so much.
 From helping with projects from home, to planting a new garden space, to carving hundreds of pumpkins, you supported our many departments and furthered the mission of the Gardens.
-The 2020 Volunteer Impact Report shares more of these accomplishments, our successes, and the volunteers who made it all possible.
 Click here to read impact reports from previous years.